Leo V the Armenian

-Leo V the Armenian (Λέων ὁ Ἀρμένιος, Léōn ho Arménios; c.
+Leo V the Armenian (Λέων ὁ Ἀρμένιος, Léōn ō Arménios; c.
 775 – 25 December 820) was the Byzantine emperor from 813 to 820.
 He is chiefly remembered for ending the decade-long war with the Bulgars, as well as initiating the second period of Byzantine iconoclasm.

 A senior general of Armenian origin, Leo distinguished himself under Nikephoros I and Michael I Rhangabe, eventually becoming the stratēgos of the Anatolic Theme.
 Taking advantage of Michael's defeat at the Battle of Versinikia, he forced the emperor to abdicate in his favour.
 He was able to withhold the blockade of Constantinople by Krum of Bulgaria and, after Krum's death, concluded a 30-year peace with his successor Omurtag.

 In 815, Leo deposed Patriarch Nikephoros and reinstituted iconoclasm.
 He was assassinated by supporters of Michael the Amorian, one of his most trusted generals, who succeeded him on the throne in 820.

 Background

 Leo was born c.
 775 in Umayyad Arminiya, the son of the patrician Bardas, who was of Armenian descent.
 According to Theophanes Continuatus, Leo was also of Assyrian/Syrian descent.
 In his youth he fled with his family to the Byzantine Empire and enrolled in the army of the Anatolic Theme.
 In 802, the general Bardanes Tourkos took over the theme and married one of his daughters to Leo.
 When Bardanes rebelled, Leo deserted to Emperor Nikephoros I who promoted him to the position of stratēgos of the Armeniac Theme.
 In 811, when Nikephoros was planning his major campaign against the Bulgars (which was to end disastrously), Arab raiders captured and destroyed the city of Euchaita in the Armeniac Theme—a humiliating defeat in which the salaries of the thematic units were also lost.
 Nikephoros blamed this on Leo and exiled him.
 Punishment also included deprivation of his military rank, beating and hair cutting.
 However, a modern scholar suggests this "Leo" mentioned in the contemporary sources as being punished by Nikephoros was not the same as the later Emperor Leo.